 \section{Related Work}

-StyleGAN1~\cite{karras2020analyzing} and StyleGAN2~\cite{karras2020analyzing} achieves state-of-the-art in unconditional image generation.
+StyleGAN1~\cite{karras2020analyzing} and StyleGAN2~\cite{karras2020analyzing} achieve state-of-the-art unconditional image generation.
 StyleGAN's unique architecture is inspired by style transfer work by Huang \etal~\cite{huang2017arbitrary}.
-Contrary to previous GAN architectures which map a random noise vector $\vec{z}$ to an image, StyleGAN maps $\vec{z}$ to $\vec{w} \in \mathcal{W}$ via a non-linear mapping network.
+Contrary to previous GAN architectures that map a random noise vector $\vec{z}$ to an image, StyleGAN maps $\vec{z}$ to $\vec{w} \in \mathcal{W}$ via a non-linear mapping network.
 Feature maps in the generator are then controlled by $\vec{w}$ in the AdaIN module~\cite{huang2017arbitrary}.

 The $\mathcal{W}+$ latent space of StyleGAN has been shown to exhibit disentangled feature representations \cite{shen2020interpreting, karras2020analyzing,abdal2019image2stylegan,abdal2020image2stylegan++}.
 Xu \etal~\cite{xu2020generative} further showed that style coefficients $\bsigma$, where $\bsigma \!=\!
 FC(\vec{w})$ with $FC$ being an affine layer, demonstrate more disentangled visual features compared to $\vec{w}$.
-The style coefficients $\bsigma$ is directly used to scale the layer-wise activations in the generator.
+The style coefficients $\bsigma$ are directly used to scale the layer-wise activations in the generator.